Office of the Superintendent of Financial Institutions

 The actuarial report should disclose the sources of the asset data used in the valuation, and to the extent possible, the actuary should

-Any receivable amount included in the assets should relate to amounts that were due to be remitted at the valuation date.
-For example, the payment in part or in full of a deficit as at the valuation date should not be included in the plan assets at that date, unless the amount was to be remitted prior to that date based on the previous actuarial report.
+Future payments in part or in full of a deficit or transfer deficiency as at the valuation date should not be included in the plan assets at that date, unless the amount was to be remitted prior to that date based on the previous actuarial report.

-It is generally acceptable to include in the assets adjustments for amounts to be transferred to or from other pension plans.
+It is generally acceptable to adjust the assets for amounts to be transferred to or from other pension plans.
 However, where such amounts are material to the plan, the actuarial report should disclose the liabilities associated with these transfers and information on the transaction, such as the date of application for approval.

 The actuarial report should include a reconciliation of assets, year by year, for each period since the valuation date of the previous actuarial report.
 This reconciliation should show changes in assets from various material sources, which typically include the following:

-If defined contribution elements are present, then the related assets and reconciliation should be shown separately.
+If the actuarial report includes information with respect to a defined contribution component then the related assets and reconciliation should be shown separately.

 The CIA Standards and Guidance address the selection, appropriateness, and disclosure of going concern and solvency methods and assumptions.
 These documents also require the actuary to take into account the requirements of applicable legislation.
 This section of the Guide describes OSFI's requirements with respect to the valuation methods and assumptions used to determine the financial position of the plan for going concern and solvency valuation purposes.

-Methods are not expected to change from one valuation to the other.
+Methods are not expected to change from one report to another.
 Any modification should be clearly disclosed in the actuarial report and include the rationale for the modification and its financial impact.

 Letters of Credit